NSLS2/erobs/src/custom-ur-descriptions/ur5e_hande_moveit_config/README.md

 This command will launch with the default parameters specified in the `move_group.launch.py` file.
 You can customize your own launch settings, using like how in the command we specify a custom ip.

+## Examples

+Once the move group has been launched, make sure the external control ur cap is added to the program and play the robot.

+You can select the ur_arm or the end effector group in the motionplanning plugin and move the robot, then press plan and execute the plan.